gwubc/ImageClassification/README.md

 ## Result

-The analysis concludes that the Convolutional Neural Network (CNN) is well suit for image classification tasks, achieving an impressive 98.8% accuracy.
+The analysis concludes that the Convolutional Neural Network (CNN) is well suit for image classification tasks, achieving an impressive 99% accuracy.
 Closely following is the SVM Radial Basis Function (RBF), which attained 98.7% accuracy.
 Other examined models also performed admirably, accuracy rate for these are all above 95%.

+## Setup

 ```python